MicrosoftDocs/visualstudio-docs/docs/msbuild/csc-task.md

 ms.workload:
   - "multiple"
 ---
-# CSC task
+# Csc task
 Wraps *csc.exe*, and produces executables (*.exe* files), dynamic-link libraries (*.dll* files), or code modules (*.netmodule* files).
 For more information about *csc.exe*, see [C# compiler options](/dotnet/csharp/language-reference/compiler-options/index).

 ## Parameters
- The following table describes the parameters of the `CSC` task.
+ The following table describes the parameters of the `Csc` task.

 |Parameter|Description|
 |---------------|-----------------|